timbenniks/contentstack-next-ssg-graphql/README.md

-# Contentstack Kickstart: Next.js GraphQL
+# Contentstack Kickstart: Next.js 15 SSG & GraphQL with Live Preview

 Contentstack Kickstarts are the minimum amount of code needed to connect to Contentstack.
 This kickstart covers the following items: